 Remember: you can always ask someone what their reporting requirements are before talking to them about your experience of sexual harm.

 If you’re experiencing a medical emergency, call 911 or go to the nearest emergency room.
-If in Oberlin, go to Mercy Allen Hospital, 200 W. Lorain St.
+If in Oberlin, go to Mercy Allen Hospital, 200 W. Lorain St. If you need medical assistance related to a sexual assault, contact the Nord Center (details below), which is the only provider of Sexual Assault forensic exams in Lorain County.

 NEED TO KNOW: In the state of Ohio medical professionals have legally mandated reporting responsibilities.
 However, if you’re not ready to report an incident or speak to the police, the medical professional will create a report without your name that contains general information such as time, date and location of the incident.

 NEED TO KNOW: Do not take a shower or change your clothes before you seek medical attention.
 Preserving evidence can help prove an incident of sexual misconduct if you choose to pursue legal action.
+Evidence disappears as time continues, and the sooner an exam is conducted the better as more evidence will be viable.
+You have up to 96 hours to receive an exam.

 The Nord Center Sexual Assault Care Unit